canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-history-server-authorization.md

 juju run traefik-public/0 show-proxied-endpoints
 ```

 When you access the link exposed by Traefik, you will be redirected to your desired identity provider to do the authentication.
-After a successful authentication you will be permitted to access the Spark History server endpoint.
+After a successful authentication you will be permitted to access the Spark History Server endpoint.

-## Authorization Management
+## Authorisation management

-By default all authenticated users can access the Spark History Server endpoint.
-In order to limit the access to a selected set of users, the Spark History Server charm offers the possibility to specify authorized users.
+By default, all authenticated users can access the Spark History Server endpoint.
+To limit the access to a selected set of users, the Spark History Server charm offers the possibility to specify authorized users.
 This can be done by updating a configuration option.
 The authorized users (identified by email address) should be specified as a comma-separated list.

 ```
 juju config spark-history-server-k8s authorized-users="user1@canonical.com, user3@canonical.com"